Expect the unexpected: augmented mixture models for black-hole-population studies: Introduction

-Despite the effort put in accelerating and optimising population synthesis codes, these algorithms are not fast enough yet to be embedded in the MCMC methods commonly used to analyse the GW data -- with the notable exception of machine-learning-enhanced approaches \citep[e.g.,][]{colloms:2025}.
-The available literature makes often use of phenomenological parametrised models inspired by the expected features of the BH distribution: among others we mention the \textsc{PowerLaw+Peak} model \citep{astrodistGWTC3:2023}, describing the primary mass distribution as a weighted superposition of a tapered power-law and a Gaussian distribution, as well as its updated version \textsc{Broken Power Law + 2 Peaks} \citep{astrodistGWTC4:2025}, currently favoured by the data.
-These models, albeit simplified with respect to the full-fledged astrophysical models, are still capable to provide insights on the processes at play behind the observed BHs.
-This approach is the one mainly employed by the LVK collaboration \citep{astrodistGWTC1:2019,astrodistGWTC2:2021,astrodistGWTC3:2023,astrodistGWTC4:2025} as well as many authors \citep[e.g.,][]{fishbach:2017,talbot:2018,farah:2023,gennari:2025,rinaldi:2025:features}.
+Despite the effort put into accelerating and optimising population-synthesis codes, these algorithms are not yet fast enough to be embedded in the MCMC methods commonly used to analyse the GW data -- with the notable exception of machine-learning-enhanced approaches \citep[e.g.][]{colloms:2025}.
+The available literature often makes use of phenomenological parametrised models inspired by the expected features of the BH distribution: among others we mention the \textsc{PowerLaw+Peak} model \citep{astrodistGWTC3:2023}, describing the primary mass distribution as a weighted superposition of a tapered power-law and a Gaussian distribution, as well as its updated version \textsc{Broken Power Law + 2 Peaks} \citep{astrodistGWTC4:2025}, currently favoured by the data.
+These models, albeit simplified with respect to the fully fledged astrophysical models, are still capable of providing insights into the processes at play behind the observed BHs.
+This is the main approach employed by the LVK collaboration \citep{astrodistGWTC1:2019,astrodistGWTC2:2021,astrodistGWTC3:2023,astrodistGWTC4:2025} and many authors \citep[e.g.][]{fishbach:2017,talbot:2018,farah:2023,gennari:2025,rinaldi:2025:features}.
 For a comprehensive review, please see \citet{callister:2024:review}.
-Due to the fact that the functional forms are merely inspired by the astrophysical models and do not have any direct connection with the physical processes at play, the possibility of assuming a functional form that do not encompass the true underlying distribution and thus biasing the analysis cannot be neglected entirely.
+Due to the fact that the functional forms are merely inspired by the astrophysical models and do not have any direct connection with the physical processes at play, the possibility of assuming a functional form that does not encompass the true underlying distribution, and thus biasing the analysis, cannot be neglected entirely.
 Moreover, new, previously unforeseen features in the spectrum must be added by hand when needed.